We take pride in offering quality veterinary services for your pets.

 Jesse has a rabbit who loves running free in the garden and watching TV on the couch.
 In her spare time, Jesse enjoys hiking, horse-riding and spending time with family and friends.

-Before joining Pet Doctors, Renee has worked with Marshall & Pringle for 10 years.
+Before joining Aldwins Road Vets, Renee has worked with Marshall & Pringle for over 10 years.
 She moved to Christchurch from Blenheim to study working with animals as it was love of hers from a young age.
 Renee grew up with a father in agriculture and there were many strays coming home.

 Renee enjoys how everyday is different as a veterinary nurse and getting to know her patients and cliental.
 Currently she is very keen on helping pets lose weight and seeing their transformations.

 Renee has two pets; Bradic who is a Weimaraner, Lab x Hunterway who's best friend is a wee Pug.

 In her spare time, Renee teaches mixed ability dance for a company called Jolt and enjoys seeing the children she teaches become beautiful dancers.
 She also loves spending time with her family.

 Emma has a diploma in veterinary nursing, graduating in 2018.
 She has real love for the more unusual pets such as rodents and lizards, but especially loves the puppies.
 She runs puppy preschool through the clinic, gaining a precious opportunity to see them grow as well as getting to know her clients